laura-is-here/tiffany-hooton-therapy-hugo/content/couples-therapy-long-beach/_index.md

 Identifying these patterns, investigating where they come from, disrupting them, and replacing them with healthier ways of interacting are all common goals of couples therapy.

-### Intimacy and compassion
+### Connection and intimacy

 Another common area of intervention in couples therapy is increasing intimacy in the relationship.
-Many couples feel they've lost the spark they once had
+Many couples feel they've lost the spark they once had.

+First, it is crucial to recognize that intimacy has a multitude of meanings.
+It spans all levels of connection with your partner, and a person's intimacy needs can vary greatly.
+Couples therapy can be a place for partners to explore one's relationship to sex, sensuality, romance, and emotional connection; discover new ways to connect; develop a sense of compassion for your partner(s) to deepen feelings of love and trust.